nasa/coda/README.md

 - `nvm-windows` does not recognize `.nvmrc` files, so if you're using Git Bash you can do `nvm install $(cat .nvmrc) && nvm use $(cat .nvmrc)`

 2. Install JavaScript dependencies: `npm i`
-3. (Optional) Change your hosts file to map `coda-iss.develop` to `127.0.0.1`.
-4. Create a `.env.local` file at the root of the repo.
+3. Create a `.env.local` file at the root of the repo.
 It must contain:

 ```
 NEXT_PUBLIC_IO_KEY=the-auth-key-we-have-for-io-thats-not-really-a-secret